ThyroSafe™ and Iosat™ Potassium Iodide

 More info can be found here on our website at Potassium Iodate vs Potassium Iodide

-How much should I buy? back to top
+How much should I buy?
+Back to top of FAQ

-We recommended one Iosat pack or one ThyroShield bottle per person for storing at home.
+We recommended one Iosat pack or one Liquid Potassium Iodide KI bottle per person for storing at home.
 Each Iosat pack has 14 130mg tablets.
 A two week supply for an adult and a 28+ day supply for a child.
-One ThyroShield bottle has 30ml, a 15 day supply for an adult or month+ supply for a child.
+One Liquid Potassium Iodide KI bottle has 30ml, a 15 day supply for an adult or month+ supply for a child.
 However, you should consider stocking Potassium Iodide outside the home as well.
 You wouldn’t want to get caught without Potassium Iodide if something should happen.
 Can you imagine the traffic jam as everyone leaves town at the same time?

-Can I give it to my child easily? back to top
+Can I give it to my child easily?
+Back to top of FAQ

 A whole Iosat pill is the size of a baby aspirin and is scored for easy and exact separation for half and quarter dosages if desired.
 For children who won’t swallow pills, follow this FDA link on administering potassium iodide to children.
-Black raspberry flavored liquid ThyroShield is easy to administer to children with the use of the enclosed dropper.
+Black raspberry flavored Liquid Potassium Iodide KI is easy to administer to children with the use of the enclosed dropper.

 On December 10, 2001 the FDA released a guidance on potassium iodide.
 The guidance issued is not just for the 10-mile Emergency Planning Zone, but for any and all areas potentially affected.
 Close in, there may not be time to deal with fractional dosage of Potassium Iodide (see below).
 The guidance acknowledges that strict adherence to the age-related dosing guidelines may be difficult to achieve and, therefore, emphasizes that across populations at risk for radioiodine exposure, the overall benefits of potassium iodide far exceed the risks of overdosing, especially in children, though particular attention should be paid to dose and duration of treatment in infants and in pregnant women.